Uraemia and Azotemia are both diseases or conditions that occur as a result of injuries to kidney function.

 - The level of urea in the blood that can be described as uraemia is more than 300 mg/dl, while the nitrogen content is 8-20 mg/dl for azotemia.

 - Uraemia is caused by high levels of urea in the blood, while azotemia is associated with high levels of nitrogenous waste in the blood.
-Circumstances are often found together in patients.
+Circumstances are found together in patients.

 - Uraemia is considered to be more serious and endemic than azotemia.